canonical/kafka-operator/docs/tutorial/use-kafka-connect.md

 ### Check current deployment

-Up to this point, we should have a 3-unit Apache Kafka application, integrated to a 5-unit ZooKeeper application.
+Up to this point, we should have a 3-unit Apache Kafka application, integrated with a 5-unit ZooKeeper application.
 That means the `juju status` command should show an output similar to the following:

 ```bash
 Model     Controller  Cloud/Region         Version  SLA          Timestamp